-NACA and its Counselors will work with you for as long as it takes for you to become a homeowner.
-The timeframe is often dependent on your participation and time commitment to the NACA process.
+The timeframe to become NACA Qualified is often dependent on your participation and time commitment to the NACA process.
 NACA Qualification will take approximately three months for most Members who actively participate in the program.
 It may take less time for Members who fully utilize the Member Portal and address Action Items quickly, while it may take more time for those Members with significant financial issues, or Members who are not ready to commit to purchasing a home right away.
 Whatever your pace, NACA is here to support you.
 Virtually every applicant is approved by the lender once a NACA Qualified Member submits a mortgage application to a participating lender in the NACA program.
-NACA homeowners are able to improve and manage their finances and make on-time monthly mortgage payments due to NACA's thorough education and counseling.
+NACA homeowners are able to improve and manage their finances and make on-time monthly mortgage payments due to NACA's thorough financial management education and counseling.
 NACA Members will also be able to commit themselves to improving and stabilizing their communities as a result.

 Use the information in this workbook as your guide to become NACA Qualified.
 Your NACA Counselor is always able to assist if necessary.
 You can be NACA Qualified upon completion of the following: tracking your existing expenses and creating a budget that accurately reflects your financial situation; addressing any late payments issues; demonstrating stable and sufficient income, assets; and monthly savings to support a mortgage payment greater than your rent.
-This information is used by you and your NACA Counselor to determine an affordable monthly mortgage payment, providing supporting documents; and meeting NACA's eligibility requirements.
+This information is used by you and your NACA

+Counselor to determine readiness for NACA Qualification and an affordable monthly mortgage payment.
+It requires providing supporting documents; and meeting NACA's eligibility requirements.
 Being NACA Qualified is equivalent to being pre-approved for the NACA Mortgage.
 Moreover, you will likely be qualified for other mortgage products, which you should compare to the NACA Mortgage.